APIDevTools/swagger-express-middleware/docs/samples/javascript.md

 ### Middleware initialization
 The next few lines of code are where we really start working with Swagger Express Middleware.
 The first line initializes the middleware by loading the [PetStore.yaml](../../samples/PetStore.yaml) file.
-For more details about this line, see the [documentation](https://github.com/BigstickCarpet/swagger-express-middleware/blob/master/docs/README.md).
+For more details about this line, see the [createMiddleware function](../exports/createMiddleware.md) documentation.

 ````javascript
 middleware('PetStore.yaml', app, function(err, middleware) {